javascript-2020/https-quick/README.md

 - the first function in the parameter list will be used for the onrequest callback

-- if the string 'hello' is found within the parameter list, the server will return a simple hello page on the url <code> /hello </code> it then also provides
+- if the string 'hello' is found within the parameter list

-  <code> /favicon.ico </code>
+  - the server will return a simple hello page on the url <code> /hello </code>
-  and
+  - it also provides <code> /favicon.ico </code>
-  <code> /cacert </code>
+  - the cacert can be downloaded from <code> /cacert </code>
-  urls
+  - it adds cors support, all origins to get and post requests

 there is a convenience 404 not found at <code> server.quick.notfound </code>